doctore/Spring6Microservices/README.md

 ### [gateway-server](https://github.com/doctore/Spring6Microservices/tree/main/gateway-server)

-Using [Spring Gateway](https://docs.spring.io/spring-cloud-gateway/docs/current/reference/html), this is the gateway implementation used by the other microservices included in this proof of concept.
+Using [Spring Gateway Server WebFlux](https://docs.spring.io/spring-cloud-gateway/reference/spring-cloud-gateway-server-webflux.html), this is the gateway implementation used by the other microservices included in this proof of concept.
 This module contains a filter to registry every web service invoked, helping to debug each request.
 <br><br>